SDN Children’s Services

 Training and development

 The Board is committed to director induction and professional development and has a budget for such development.
-The Board has formalised its induction program for new Board members, which includes attending a corporate induction session, a briefing with the CEO and Company Secretary prior to a Director’s first meeting, a six month check in with the President, and visiting centres and programs with an experienced director.
-Board members also attend training courses that are approved on a case-by-case basis by the President.
+The Board has formalised its induction program for new Board members, and in 2020 undertook a survey of directors to identify preferred topics for education with a view to implementing a director education calendar.
+Board members also attend training courses that are approved on a case-by-case basis by the President, with directors supported to complete the AICD Company Directors course and other governance courses as identified.

 Board members serve on a voluntary basis and do not receive remuneration.
 They can be reimbursed for a reasonable amount of expenses directly related to Board activities.